tmoreton/trckfi/outstatic/content/posts/budgeting-made-easy.md

 ---
 title: 'Budgeting Made Easy: Balancing Family Fun and Smart Money Moves'
-excerpt: "Striking the perfect balance between cherishing family moments and making wise financial choices can feel like a juggling act.
+description: "Striking the perfect balance between cherishing family moments and making wise financial choices can feel like a juggling act.
 But fear not!
 Discover how to create a realistic budget that empowers you to enjoy life while managing finances effectively.
 Say goodbye to stress and embrace a fulfilling, financially stable future for you and your loved ones."
 coverImage: '/assets/blog/budgeting-made-easy.jpg'
 date: '07.16.2023'
 category: 'Budgeting'